 Planting: The addition of compost to the planting hole will help retain moisture.
 Some type of support is needed for the vines to grow on.
 It can be a trellis, a structure or even another plant.

 To save seed, allow the fruits to ripen completely.
 Open the pods and remove, clean and dry the seeds before storing.

-Start seed in damp potting mix.
-Place seed on surface of soil and pat down, but don’t cover.
+Start seed in a damp potting mix.
+Place seed on the surface of the soil and pat down, but don’t cover.
 They need to be exposed to light, in order to germinate.
 Place the pot in a plastic bag and seal to retain moisture.
 If you can provide bottom heat to the pot, you’ll have a better chance of sprouting.
 A heat mat or even the top of a refrigerator should work.

 It can take weeks or months for passion flower seeds to sprout.
 Keep the soil moist at all times.
 When sprouts do appear, keep them out of direct sunlight until there are true leaves and don’t handle the plants until they are large enough to transplant, with several sets of leaves.

 Provide bright, indirect sunlight, but keep out of drafts.
 Minimum indoor temperature is about 50° F. If you are bringing your passion flower indoors for the winter, it will probably go semi-dormant and look less than ideal, but it should perk up again in the spring.

 Passion flowers are low maintenance during the growing season and do not need to be deadheaded.
 Pruning is basically done to keep the size in check, to remove dead wood and to make the plant fuller.

 Some vines will not need any pruning, but pruning will result in a fuller plant.
 Pruning can be done in late winter or early spring.
 In cooler climates, the vines may die back to the ground anyway.